 The New York Times has an interesting article about the speed at which new medical devices are approved by the FDA.
 The article focuses on a breast cancer treatment that is widely prescribed, but which has not been conclusively shown to be as effective as traditional radiation.
 [NYT]

-- The Problem With Direct-To-Consumer Blood Tests: ‘Cancer Stethoscopes’ Are Not A Thing Yet
+- maybe someday The Problem With Direct-To-Consumer Blood Tests: ‘Cancer Stethoscopes’ Are Not A Thing Yet

-- $25M Government Study Finds Cell Phone Radiation Causes Cancer In Rats
+- hold the phone $25M Government Study Finds Cell Phone Radiation Causes Cancer In Rats

-- FDA Bans Sale Of E-Cigarettes To Minors; Requires Health Warnings
+- A long Time Coming FDA Bans Sale Of E-Cigarettes To Minors; Requires Health Warnings

-- Another Company Accused Of Peddling Poisonous Bleach Concoction As ”Miracle” Cure
+- it's a miracle you lived Another Company Accused Of Peddling Poisonous Bleach Concoction As ”Miracle” Cure

-- Cancer Centers Tripled Ad Spending In Last Decade; Are They Pushing Hope Or Hype?
+- cue the shimmering music Cancer Centers Tripled Ad Spending In Last Decade; Are They Pushing Hope Or Hype?